-The Biotronic in the videos is made up of an Arduino Uno microcontroller, ultrasonic sensor HC-05 , an LED indicator, a piezo speaker, a microservo motor SG90 , a stepper motor 28BYJ-48, one power function, and LEGO's bricks and pieces.
-The prototype in the first video is mechanically automated.
-In the second video, the prototype is algorithmically pre-programmed.
-And in the third video, the biotronic is personally making decisions by itself via an embedded piece of code called I.M.
+The Biotronics in the videos are made up of an Arduino Uno microcontroller, ultrasonic sensor HC-05 , an LED indicator, a piezo speaker, a microservo motor SG90 , a stepper motor 28BYJ-48, one power function, and LEGO's bricks and pieces.
+In the first video, the prototype KIM is mechanically automated.
+In the second video, the prototype is algorithmically programmed.
+And in the third video, the biotronics is making self-decisions via an embedded piece of code called I.M.

 Technically, Biotronics are creatures that look alive or with life.
 The word was coined in 1988 by Lawsin.
 The word "Bio" means life and "tronics" means smart electronics.
 These animals are collectively sometimes called the Silver Species.
 This new group of living organisms can see, smell, taste, hear, feel, think, breed, fly, swim, and become conscious.
 They die too.